 At least half of autoimmune disorders are attributed to unknown factors, with physical and psychological stress being considered as a trigger for the onset of autoimmune disease.

 “… many retrospective studies found that a high proportion (up to 80%) of patients reported uncommon emotional stress before disease onset.
 Unfortunately, not only does stress cause disease, but the disease itself also causes significant stress in the patients, creating a vicious cycle.”

 Functional Medicine health professionals can help you, in collaboration with other supports such as counseling, to manage your stress through diet plans, balancing brain chemistry, nutrient therapy, and targeted herbal medicine.

 An individualised approach is required to put autoimmune disease into remission.
 Supplements that support autoimmune conditions include prebiotic/probiotic supplements, B12, curcumin, Vitamin D3, glutamine, and an antioxidants.
 A range of herbal medicine treatments is also beneficial in supporting the immune system and systemically treating autoimmune conditions.

 How you can find the path to wellness

 Functional Medicine health professionals aim to uncover the root causes of your autoimmune disease.
-We work with our patients to get a complete picture of their overall health and help you understand what your body needs to be completely healthy and free from disease.
+We work with our patients to get a complete picture of their overall health and help you understand what your body needs to rebalance

-With a tailored diet plan and nutritional advice, balancing your body chemistry through targeted supplements and herbal treatments, we can assist you by putting the disease into complete remission.
+Our approach entails a diet plan and nutritional advice, balancing your body chemistry and gut health through targeted supplements and herbal treatments